-Despite the small number of patients enrolled, this study raises concern for increased mortality with high-dose chloroquine (600 mg twice daily) in combination with azithromycin and oseltamivir.
+Despite the small number of patients enrolled, this study raises concerns about an increased risk of mortality when high-dose chloroquine (600 mg twice daily) is administered in combination with azithromycin and oseltamivir.

 Chloroquine Versus Lopinavir/Ritonavir

-In a small randomized, controlled trial in China, 22 hospitalized patients with COVID-19 (none critically ill) were randomized to receive oral chloroquine 500 mg twice daily or lopinavir 400 mg/ritonavir 100 mg twice daily for 10 days.8 Patients with a history of heart disease (chronic disease and history of arrhythmia), or kidney, liver, or hematologic disease were excluded from participation.
+In a small randomized, controlled trial in China, 22 hospitalized patients with COVID-19 (none critically ill) were randomized to receive oral chloroquine 500 mg twice daily or lopinavir 400 mg/ritonavir 100 mg twice daily for 10 days.7 Patients with a history of heart disease (chronic disease and a history of arrhythmia), or kidney, liver, or hematologic disease were excluded from participation.
 The primary study outcome was SARS-CoV-2 polymerase chain reaction (PCR) negativity at Days 10 and 14.
-Secondary outcomes included improvement of lung computed tomography (CT) scan at Days 10 and 14, discharge at Day 14, and clinical recovery at Day 10, as well as safety determined by evaluation of study drug-related AEs.
+Secondary outcomes included improvement of lung computed tomography (CT) scan at Days 10 and 14, discharge at Day 14, and clinical recovery at Day 10, as well as safety (which was determined by evaluating study drug-related AEs).

-- Ten patients received chloroquine and 12 patients received lopinavir/ritonavir.
+- 10 patients received chloroquine and 12 patients received lopinavir/ritonavir.
 At baseline, patients had good peripheral capillary oxygen saturation (SpO2) (97% to 98%).